Minister for Public works, Public Utilities and Digital Economy in Dominica

 Strategic Role in National Development

-The ministry’s integrated structure enables a cross-cutting approach to modernization.
+The ministry’s integrated structure enables a cross-cutting approach to modernisation.
 Infrastructure upgrades help facilitate private investment and tourism.
-Utility reform ensures reliable service delivery essential for both livelihoods and industry.
+Utility reform ensures reliable service delivery, which is essential for livelihoods and industry.
 The digital economy arm aims to diversify the job market, expand digital literacy, and reduce dependence on traditional sectors.